We love to spoil our pets, but our little dachshund’s tummy can’t handle most commercial dog treats.

 This is the best I could get.
 A treat was in my son’s fingers, when I pressed the shutter.
 I swear!

 Disclaimer: The information contained within this post is for educational purposes only.
 It is not intended to treat, diagnose, prescribe or cure.
 Any attempt to diagnose or treat an illness should be done under the supervision of a qualified veterinarian.
 This treat was designed for dogs, not cats.
+This post may contain affiliate links.

-Available for pre-order now at the following places:
+Available at the following places:

 and wherever books are sold!